alvinchow86/pyprocessor/README.md

 pyprocessor
 ===========

 A simple Python preprocessing/templating format. "pyp" for short.
 It's largely based off of Mako, but is a simplified implementation, meant for "single-file" use (where one file contains both Python code and the templating) .
 It also has better whitespace control (useful when creating text that's not HTML/XML).
+Another key feature is that if there are syntax or runtime errors, the script will tell you what line number in the PYP file the error is at.

 # Usage
 ```
+pyp.py somefile.txt.pyp                   // outputs to stdout by default
-pyp.py somefile.txt.pyp
+pyp.py somefile.txt.pyp -o somefile.txt   // output to a file
 ```

 # PYP format